prestonharberts/biblegateway-to-obsidian/README.md

 - Remove the above HTML in Rev. 19 where it should say `KING OF KINGS AND\nLORD OF LORDS`
 - 2 Chron.
 36:22 has some junk HTML
+- So far I have only found one occurrence of 2 words missing a space between them due to a footnote.
+Add a space between `kind` and `of` in 1 Cor.
+15:39

 Run this following to remove trailing newlines from these edited files (make sure you are still in this repos folder):